tareqimbasher/docproc/docs/compose/common/PluckAction.md

 # <small>:nut_and_bolt:</small> Pluck

 Selects the specified documents and discards the rest.
+Can also be used to change order.

 ### Formats

-This action accepts and produces the following content type formats.
+This action can accept and produce the following content type formats.

 | Accepts | Produces |
 |-----|-----|